J-Cos/SimpleMetaPipeline/README.md

     └── Results
 ```

 If it does then you are ready to run the pipeline.
-Open the terminal and run the following commands:
+Open a new terminal window and run the following commands:

-    cd BioinformaticPipeline_Env # changes to the desired directory
+    cd BioinformaticPipeline_Env

-    conda activate ./BioinformaticPipeline/env # active conda environment
+    conda activate ./BioinformaticPipeline/env
-    Rscript "BioinformaticPipeline/ControlScripts/ControlScriptExample.r" # run pipeline within this environment
+    Rscript "BioinformaticPipeline/ControlScripts/ControlScriptExample.r"

 Note that (once our conda environment is activated) this is equivalent to opening ControlScriptExample.R in a code editor (e.g. Visual Studio Code or R Studio) and running each line of ControlScriptExample.r sequentially.